Integrating Social Media with Your Franchise

 6. Monitor your franchisees.
 Similar to other marketing methods, your franchisees should notify you of how they intend to use their social media account.
 Designate someone to monitor the individual franchise accounts to ensure that they are following your guidelines.

 With the popularity and effectiveness of social media marketing, your franchise can’t afford to not be on this bandwagon.
 But with so many locations and franchisees under your wing, it can be difficult to keep control of what’s going on around your business.
 By establishing a strong social media plan ahead of time, you can set the parameters in which your franchisees can utilize social media under your business name and minimize any negative situations.
+If you’re looking to read more about how to legally market your legal firm business, check out this 2020 legal guide.

 Arizona Business Law